Find out about Derwen College: an Ofsted Outstanding independent specialist college based in Gobowen, near Oswestry, Shropshire.

 About Derwen College Charity

 Derwen College has had charity status since 1963.
 We continue to fundraise to provide our students with opportunities to enhance their learning and independence skills, and reach their full potential.
-To do this we need to fundraise for transport, specialist tools and equipment, to provide experiences for students and to upgrade student accommodation.
+We fundraise to ensure students have access to transport and specialist tools and equipment.
+Fundraising also helps to provide students with different experiences and to upgrade accommodation.

 We are currently fundraising to upgrade our student accommodation in the Agnes Hunt Village.
 The fundraising campaign aims to raise £1million over the next three to five years.